 - 3/4 cup assorted roasted and raw nuts, such as cashews, macadamias, pecans, walnuts, and hazelnuts, roughly chopped

-To temper chocolate, cover a heating pad with a kitchen towel, and set pad to lowest setting.
-Line two baking pans with parchment paper, and set aside.
+Cover a heating pad with a kitchen towel, and set pad to lowest setting.
+Line 2 baking pans with parchment paper, and set aside.
 Using a sharp knife, shave chocolate.

 In a medium glass bowl, heat two-thirds of the chocolate in microwave at 30 percent power for 1 minute.
 Stir chocolate, and continue heating at 30 percent power in 10-second intervals until an instant-read thermometer registers 120 degrees.
 Remove from microwave.